vrano714/max30102-tutorial-raspberrypi/README.md

 ## Run

 Before running, enable i2c interface, install smbus and rpi.gpio, and connect the sensor.
-If you use `hrcalc.py`, numpy is required.
+If you use `hrcalc.py` to get HR and SpO2, numpy is required.

 Note that the following pin connection is assumed in the files: